 Just behind the high street we followed the trail to Millennium Green.
 As dusk fell, warm evening sunlight highlighted a gate in a break through the trees.
-Beyond the woodland track we emerged at the bottom of Coneygar Hill where a grand old Lucombe oak still stands after three hundred years.
+Beyond the woodland track we emerged at the bottom of Coneygar Hill where stands a three hundred year old Lucombe oak.

-A trip an hour further west took us to Axminster and by mistake, River Cottage.
-We were meant to be going to the Canteen and I didn't realise they were in different places.
-I was glad to peek around the corner at the much watched River Cottage, as idyllic in real life as it looks on tv.
+During the weekend we took a trip an hour further west to Axminster and by mistake we stopped at River Cottage.
+We thought the River Cottage Canteen was located at River Cottage and didn't realise they were at entirely separate locations.
+However, before we got back in the car I was glad to take a peek around the bend down the country road to catch a glimpse of River Cottage, looking just as idyllic in real life as it seems on tv.

-In Lyme Regis we found an old mill with shops of craftspeople and we bought a glazed bowl direct from the potter, Harry Anderson, who threw the bowl at The Town Mill Pottery.
-As we wound up and down the hill we found another great shop called Ryder and Hope on Broad Street where a local florist was selling these beautiful colourful bouquets.
+In Lyme Regis we found an old mill with shops run by craftspeople where we bought a glazed bowl direct from the potter, Harry Anderson, who makes his pottery on site at The Town Mill Pottery.
+As we wound our way up and down the hill at Lyme Regis we found a shop that we loved called Ryder and Hope on Broad Street that sold beautiful colourful bouquets made by a local florist.

-For fine dining we were lucky to get a late booking at a truly unique restaurant.
-We had the most friendly service and the fish of the day, sea bream was delicious.
-My Welsh One went for lobster and steak and loved it all.
-The interior was a fun mix of railway station waiting room and kitsch.
-The Station Kitchen is worth seeking out and definitely booking in advance, ask for a table in the train!
+My Welsh One decided to order the supremely decadent lobster and steak combo and loved it all.
+The interior was a fun mix of kitsch and railway station waiting room memorabilia.
+The Station Kitchen did not disappoint and is well worth seeking out, but make sure you book in advance, ask for a table on the train!

-After what seemed like a long trek, we reached Durdle Door.
-The car park was vast and took me by surprise.
-After a weekend with relatively few people wherever we went, Durdle Door was a stark contrast.
-The car park is about £4, so have some coins ready, go early and wear your cossie!
-The path down to the beach was too long and steep for us to go back and get our swimming costumes, but what a shame, the water was so clear, warm and inviting.
+Our final stop, after what seemed like a long trek, was to see the famous Durdle Door.
+The car park took me by surprise as it was so vast and packed.
+After our weekend where we saw relatively few people, Durdle Door was a stark contrast.
+The car park cost about £4, so have some coins ready, and I'd suggest that you go early and have your cossie on before you take the steps to the beach!
+The path down to the beach is long and steep and not a quick route, so it was such a shame, to miss out on swimming in the water that looked so warm and inviting.

-Back in Bridport we parked for the last time in the long stay car park and headed down King Street, with its family of chickens that happily wander about in and out of neighbour's gardens.
+Back in Bridport we parked for the last time in the long stay car park and headed down King Street, where a family of chickens seemed very happy to wander about, in and out of neighbour's gardens, in fact I wouldn't have minded doing that myself.

 MBB Address Book: